Recovery · Soft Tissue

 Program Purchasing Note

-Equipping a weight room: budget $15-20 per roller and buy enough that athletes never have to wait.
+Budget $15-20 per roller and buy enough that athletes never have to wait.
 A rack of 10-12 standard rollers and a handful of lacrosse balls is all most programs need.
 Spending $150 per unit on vibrating rollers for a team setting is very hard to justify.

 Continue Reading